practicalparticipation/standard/standard/docs/en/03_schema/01_reference.md

 <div class="include-csv" data-src="standard/docs/field_definitions/record-package.csv" data-table-class="table table-striped"></div>

-#### URI

-<div class="include-csv" data-src="standard/docs/field_definitions/uri.csv" data-table-class="table table-striped"></div>

-Fieldname: uri (ToDo: Should I include this?)

-The URI should unique identify this release package.
+The uri should unique identify this release package.
 Publishers should provide a [dereferenceable HTTP URI](http://en.wikipedia.org/wiki/Dereferenceable_Uniform_Resource_Identifier) wherever possible and should host the data package at this URI, enabling users to look-up and verify the contents of a release package from its original source.

-#### Published Date

-Fieldname: publishedDate (ToDo: Should I include this?)

-The [date](#date) on which this package was published.
+* The [publishedDate](#date) on which this package was published.
 If a package is automatically generated and re-published on a regular basis, this date should reflect the date of the last change to the contents of the package.

-#### Publisher

-Fieldname: publisher

-An identifier for the publisher.
+* The publisher should be identified using an Organisation block.
 See the [Organization/Entity](#entity) guidance for details.

-#### License

-Fieldname: license

-See the [licensing guidance](../../implementation/publication_patterns#licensing) for more details on selecting and publishing license information.
+* See the [licensing guidance](../../implementation/publication_patterns#licensing) for more details on selecting and publishing license information.

-#### Publication Policy

-Fieldname: publicationPolicy

-See the [publication policy](../../implementation/publication_patterns#publication-policy) guidance for more details.
+* See the [publication policy](../../implementation/publication_patterns#publication-policy) guidance for more details.

 ### Top level fields